friendica/red/doc/Profiles.md

 Friendika has unlimited profiles.
 You may use different profiles to show different "sides of yourself" to different audiences.

-You always have a profile known as your "default" profile (though you may change the name).
-This profile is always available to the general public and cannot be hidden.
-You may (and probably should) restrict the information you make available on your public profile.
+You always have a profile known as your "default" or "public" profile.
+This profile is always available to the general public and cannot be hidden (there may be rare exceptions on privately run or disconnected sites).
+You may, and probably should restrict the information you make available on your public profile.

 That said, if you want other friends to be able to find you, it helps to have the following information in your public profile...